AbdollahRaafat/To-Do-List/README.md

 - HTML, CSS
 - JavaScript, Webpack

+## Get a copy

+- Prepare a local directory.
+- Open terminal.
+- Clone this project by the command `git clone URL/repository_name.git`.
+- Open `index.html` in your local browser.

 ## Getting Started

 To get a local copy up and running follow these steps: